 It is accessible to anyone with a mild-moderate mobility impairment, including wheelchair users and those who experience physical symptoms, like severe fatigue or chronic pain.
 There is no mobility requirement to use.

 Motion sickness and balance disorders

 It is accessible to anyone who experiences a severe motion sickness or dizzy spells.

 It is accessible to anyone with a moderate-severe cognitive impairment, including those with a learning disability like dyslexia and those who experience cognitive symptoms, like problems with memory, concentration, planning and organization.

 Once set up the menu system is big, bold and simple to use with the recent menu in a very prominent position.
 Individual apps can be more complicated to use, particularly as they have different layouts but the stick could be restricted to only specific apps.

 No social interaction is required to use the Fire Stick.

 As a streaming device, it is possible that there will be triggers of any type in the content streamed through it.
 The Fire Stick does have parental controls that allow putting a pin on all content or content by type.
 It is switched off by default.

 The market for streaming devices is crowded and there is no single device which gives everything that everyone could want.
 The Fire Stick stands out on several points – its good physical design and well designed remote, its ability to mirror your PC or phone, its low cost – especially if you are able to get it on a regular sale – and it’s integration with Amazon Prime Video.

-Ultimately if you are a Prime video user and have a non-smart TV this is a very good choice particularly if you are able to get it in a sale.
-In my household it has turned into the primary way my daughter watches TV and will remain a fixture.
+Ultimately if you are a Prime video user and have a non-smart TV this is a very good choice particularly if you are able to get it on a sale.
+In my household, it has turned into the primary way my daughter watches TV and will remain a fixture.
 Recommended.